DataFire/Integrations/integrations/generated/figshare/README.md

   * license `integer`: License id for this article.
   * references `array`: List of links to be associated with the article (e.g ["http://link1", "http://link2", "http://link3"])
     * items `string`
   * resource_doi `string`: Not applicable to regular users.
 In a publisher case, this is the publisher article DOI.
+For linkback this needs to be used in combination with resource_title.
   * resource_title `string`: Not applicable to regular users.
 In a publisher case, this is the publisher article title.
+For linkback this needs to be used in combination with resource_doi.
   * tags `array`: List of tags to be associated with the article.
 Keywords can be used instead
     * items `string`
   * title **required** `string`: Title of article